Anomalous dimensions in the symmetric orbifold: The four-point function calculation

 Calculating the anomalous dimension matrix when including these new states proceeds along the same lines as for the example in Appendix \ref{sec:explicit_correlator}.
 The details are more complicated, however: since there are also fermionic descendants, one needs additional types of contractions with many special cases, as the interaction with the spin-fields makes the fermionic correlators trickier than the bosonic ones.
 The full calculation thus quickly becomes overwhelming when written down by hand, and we have automated the process in Mathematica, allowing us to calculate any correlator of arbitrary external states.
 We have included the relevant Mathematica notebook as an ancillary file to the {\tt arXiv} submission.

-Since we are interested in relating our results to those of \cite{Gaberdiel:2023lco} we will concentrate in the following on the eigenvalues associated to the two-magnon states $\ket{\Psi_m}$.
+Since we are interested in relating our results to those of \cite{Gaberdiel:2023lco} we will concentrate in the following on the eigenvalues associated to the two-magnon states $\ket{\Psi_m}$ in eq.~(\ref{2magnon}).
 We select these by concentrating on the eigenstate $\ket{\epsilon_m}$ of the full problem with maximal overlap $|\langle\Psi_m|\epsilon_m\rangle|$, and we associate its eigenvalue $\epsilon_m$ to $\ket{\Psi_m}$.
 We have carried out this calculation (including all external states) for small $w\leq 6$ and extracted the spectrum this way.
 The states $\ket{\epsilon_m}$ turn out to be low-lying in the spectrum.
 Furthermore, we find that one can obtain a good approximation to the eigenvalues by firstly restricting the mixing within the $w$-twisted sector, and secondly by only including states with two or four magnon excitations, i.e.\ by projecting onto the space $\mbb{V}_2\oplus\mbb{V}_4$.
-This is sensible, as the mixing between $\mbb{V}_2$ and $\mbb{V}_k$ is suppressed by $w^{1-k/2}$.
+This is sensible, as the mixing between $\mbb{V}_2$ and $\mbb{V}_k$ is suppressed by $w^{1-k/2}$, as we will discuss in Section \ref{sec:intermediate}.

 Using this approximation we can carry out the calculation for reasonably large $w$, although much smaller than in \cite{Gaberdiel:2023lco}.
 In Fig.~\ref{fig:w16_spectrum}, the result for $w=16$ is shown.
 One can see that at this intermediate value for $w$, the spectrum is already very well described by the integrability dispersion relation in eq.~(\ref{eq:int_anomalous_dimension}).
 Explicitly, we find